Convex-Dev/design/cad/028_dlfs/README.md

 DLFS file names MAY be any UTF-8 String of length 1 or more.

 File names are case sensitive.
-For compatibility with Windows is is RECOMMENDED to avoid multiple file names differing only by case.
+For compatibility with Windows is is STRONGLY RECOMMENDED to avoid multiple file names differing only by case.

-It is RECOMMENDED (for compatibility with other files systems) that applications limit character usage to:
+It is STRONGLY RECOMMENDED (for compatibility with other files systems and URLs) that applications limit character usage to:
 - Alphabetic uppercase and lowercase characters (`A` to `Z` and `a` to `z`)
 - The digits `0` to `9` (except in the first position)
 - The hyphen `-`